Conversation theory

-Conversation theory is a cybernetic approach to the study of conversation, cognition and learning that may occur between two participants who are engaged in conversation with each other.
-It presents an experimental framework heavily utilizing human-computer interactions and computer theoretic models as a means to present a scientific theory explaining how conversational interactions lead to the emergence of knowledge between participants.
-The theory was developed by Gordon Pask, who credits Bernard Scott, Dionysius Kallikourdis, Robin McKinnon-Wood, and others during its initial development and implementation as well as Paul Pangaro during subsequent years.
+Conversation theory provides an experimental framework that heavily utilizes both human-computer interaction frameworks and computer-theoretic models, in order to create a testable framework explaining how conversational interactions may lead to the emergence of shared knowledge between participants.
+The theory was developed by Gordon Pask, who worked with Bernard Scott, Dionysius Kallikourdis, Robin McKinnon-Wood, and others during its initial development and implementation.
+Ranulph Glanville and Paul Pangaro also contributed to the application and implementation of the framework in subsequent periods.